 Now since you want in, or maybe you’re already in but want to move up, reinvent your lifestyle, or simply just survive without losing yourself, why not make the most out of it?
 Live proudly and know that like the rest of the working class in the world, you are serving the greater good and have a purpose.
 More than that, you are helping yourself and your family in a legal and very decent way.
 If you wanna read more about why I created this website, you can check out the Start Here page in case you jumped in here first.

 Last but not the least, thank you for being here!
 Whatever or whoever brought you here, I’m glad you stumbled upon my website.
-I’m dedicated to fill this with valuable resources that will help you survive and enjoy your lifestyle.
+Although I have a website with a blog, you can mostly find me on YouTube hustling and sharing real stories and call center tips.
+So head on over there if you’re a video lover! 🙂 I hope you stick around.

-My mission is to help aspiring call center agents, newbies, and even experienced ones to survive their call center lifestyle, and for them to continue to be motivated and successful in whatever they choose to achieve in the duration of their career.
+My mission is to help aspiring call center professionals and newbies to begin, enjoy, and survive their call center lifestyle + for them to continue to be motivated and successful in whatever they choose to achieve in the duration of their career.

-These are the categories or topics you can expect.
+These are the usual categories or topics you can expect.

 5. HAVING FUN!
 (Because you’ll never survive without this.)